rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 That is another nice example of TS enhancing JS with a nice type safety feature.

-IMO even better solution is a library (_ts-pattern_) solution, not a language solution.
+IMO an even better solution is a library (_ts-pattern_) solution, not a language solution.
 I am not going to steal the _ts-pattern_ thunder and refer to the library documentation and this blog post:
 [_add_blank_target https://dev.to/gvergnaud/bringing-pattern-matching-to-typescript-introducing-ts-pattern-v3-0-o1k](https://dev.to/gvergnaud/bringing-pattern-matching-to-typescript-introducing-ts-pattern-v3-0-o1k)